x42en/sysplant/README.md

 - [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2) : Lookup syscall by name (start with Zw), sort addresses to retrieve syscall number
 - [SysWhispers3](https://github.com/klezVirus/SysWhispers3) : SysWhispers2 style but introduce direct/indirect/random jump with static offset
 - **Canterlot's Gate ! :unicorn: :rainbow:** _(from an initial idea of [MDSEC article](https://www.mdsec.co.uk/2022/04/resolving-system-service-numbers-using-the-exception-directory/)) but who was missing a pony name_ : Lookup syscall using Runtime Exception Table (sorted by syscall number) and detect offset to syscall instruction for random jumps.
-- **Custom** Allows you to choose an iterator and a syscall stub method (direct / indirect / random) which describe the way your NtFunctions will be effectively called.
+- **Custom** Allows you to choose an iterator and a syscall stub method (direct / indirect / random / egg_hunter) which describe the way your NtFunctions will be effectively called.

 > :warning: **DISCLAIMER**
 > Please only use this tool on systems you have permission to access.